enbility/spine-go/analysis-docs/detailed-analysis/SPEC_DEVIATIONS.md

 - Added XSD restriction validation as minor deviation
 - Documented design decision to ignore complex type restrictions
 - Referenced XSD_RESTRICTION_ANALYSIS.md for detailed rationale
+- Updated entity depth limits from "warning" to "intentionally not implemented"
+- Added comprehensive rationale for not implementing 15-level validation
+- Documented that real-world usage is only 1-2 levels deep

 ### 2025-07-04
 - Updated to reflect msgCounter tracking as minor deviation